 Topics of Alsip’s presentation included the role of circumstantial evidence, specialized discovery, social media, and relevant statutory and lease provisions at play.
 He also discussed recent changes to the NFPA’s position on negative inference.
 The NFPA states that the negative body of data gathered from a fire investigation (read: what was absent in the subrogation inquiry) is valid evidence to argue a fire was incendiary.
 Alsip discusses how this opens new avenues for carriers pursuing recovery from a payout for property loss caused by fire.

 Subrogation Attorneys Adept at Subrogating Fire Damage Claims

-Alsip and Wright’s NASP presentation on the role of negative inference in subrogation cases where important physical evidence is no longer available sheds light on alternate avenues to proving a tortfeasor liable for damages.
+Alsip and Wright’s NASP presentation sheds light on the role of negative inference in subrogation cases where important physical evidence is no longer available.
+They provide suggestions for alternate avenues to proving a tortfeasor liable for damages from a property damage claim involving fire.
 This type of creative approach to subrogation case management is an integral part of how our subrogation law firm navigates the process of achieving recovery even in complicated claims cases.

-If you would like us to present this to your group, please email us.
+If you would like us to present this to your group, email us at [email protected].
 To hear more from Rebecca and Steve about the complexities of subrogation insurance, you can listen to them on the “On Subrogation” podcast.